 Leaf

-Sampling Time: Mid growth when the root is 1 - 3 cm in diameter.
+Sampling Time: At flowering or early fruiting.

-Plant Part Youngest mature leaf.
+Plant Part Upper youngest mature leaf (blade & petiole).

-Collect From: -
+Collect From:

 Quantity per Sample: 20 - 30 leaves.

 Recommended Tests: Basic Plant (BP).

 Comments: To help diagnose an obvious problem, leaves showing the first signs of the distinctive symptoms should be collected as soon as abnormalities appear.
 If sampling outside the normal sampling time it is useful to take a second sample of similar, healthy leaves from nearby unaffected plants for analysis as a comparative standard.

 Soil

+о II Т Drive to see a stabilizer and

 Sampling Time: Prior to crop establishment.
 Core Depth 15cm.
 Collect From: Randomly throughout the area to be planted.
 Quantity per Sample: 12 - 20 cores.

-Recommended Tests: Basic Soil (BS), Sulphur profile (S), Available Nitrogen (AN)
+Recommended Tests: Basic Soil (BS), Sulphur profile (S), Available Nitrogen (AN).
 Comments: If a problem is suspected during the growing season, then a sample should be taken from the rooting zone immediately adjacent to the plant.
 Collecting a second sample from an unaffected area may help identify the cause of the problem.